How to implement my horn and my speaker

 4. Align level

-Affine it by step of 0.2 dB in stereo, with the two speakers, without use of your mic by listening at listening position, if the sound looks muffled add 0.2 dB and try again, if it looks light too bright then remove 0.2 dB.
-Why in stereo: when the two speakers will play at the same time some frequencies, the lower ones, will sum easier than the highest frequency, so it should be taken into account.
+Then we affine it in the DSP by step of 0.2 dB in stereo, with the two speakers, without use of your mic by listening at listening position, if the sound looks muffled add 0.2 dB and try again, if it looks light too bright (or “agressive”) then remove 0.2 dB.

 Do it after putting acoustic treatment, because it will lower energy in high frequencies, we generally can add 0.2dB more after adding a good acoustic treatment by absorption (see 7.
 Acoustic treatment).